CheVeraId/domainauth-spec/draft-narea-domainauth.md

 IANA is requested to create a new registry titled "DomainAuth Key Digest Type Registry" under the "DomainAuth Protocol Parameters" registry group.

-The registry policy is Specification Required as defined in [RFC8126].
+The registry policy is Specification Required as set forth in [RFC8126].

 Each entry in this registry includes the following fields: